LuisPFlores/EntraSuite_POCreator/README.md

 # Try asking me:

-Private Access Operations:
+## Entra Private Access Operations:

-"List all private access applications"
+* "List all private access applications"

-"Create a new Quick Access app for our internal CRM at crm.company.local" "Assign the Sales team group to the CRM application" "Show me all private access connectors"
+* "Create a new Quick Access app for our internal CRM at crm.company.local"

+* "Assign the Sales team group to the CRM application"

+* "Show me all private access connectors"

-Combined Operations:
+## Combined Operations:

-"Create a forwarding profile for private access"
+* "Create a forwarding profile for private access"

-"Set up a private access app for our internal SharePoint server at sharepoint.internal.company.com on port 443" "Assign users admin@camilcotena01.onmicrosoft.com and name@tenant.onmicrosoft.com to the internal app"
+* "Set up a private access app for our internal SharePoint server at sharepoint.internal.company.com on port 443"

+* "Assign users admin@tenant.onmicrosoft.com and name@tenant.onmicrosoft.com to the internal app"

-Access Reviews:
+## Access Reviews:

-"Create an access review for the IT Department group with a 14-day duration" "List all active access reviews"
+* "Create an access review for the IT Department group with a 14-day duration"

+* "List all active access reviews"

-"Show me the decisions from the latest access review"
+* "Show me the decisions from the latest access review"

-Entitlement Management:
+## Entitlement Management:

-"List all access packages in our tenant"
+* "List all access packages in our tenant"

-"Create a new catalog called 'Sales Resources'" "Request access to the 'SharePoint Sales' package for user name@tenant.onmicrosoft.com"
+* "Create a new catalog called 'Sales Resources'"

+* "Request access to the 'SharePoint Sales' package for user name@tenant.onmicrosoft.com"

-Privileged Identity Management (PIM):
+## Privileged Identity Management (PIM):

-"List all privileged roles available"
+* "List all privileged roles available"

-"Show me the role assignments for name@tenant.onmicrosoft.com" "Create an eligible assignment for Global Administrator role" "Activate the Security Administrator role with justification 'Security incident investigation'"
+* "Show me the role assignments for name@tenant.onmicrosoft.com"

+* "Create an eligible assignment for Global Administrator role"

+* "Activate the Security Administrator role with justification 'Security incident investigation'"

-Lifecycle Workflows:
+## Lifecycle Workflows:

-"List all lifecycle workflows"
+* "List all lifecycle workflows"

-"Create a new joiner workflow for onboarding"
+* "Create a new joiner workflow for onboarding"

-"Run the onboarding workflow for the new user name@tenant.onmicrosoft.com"
+* "Run the onboarding workflow for the new user name@tenant.onmicrosoft.com"